Vlada Divljan: Dečaci and Idoli

 By the time Maljčiki single came out Idoli were already working on the Paket aranžman (Package Deal), a various artists compilation which proved to be one of the most influential Yugoslav rock releases.
 The next release was the VIS Idoli EP featuring six new songs.
 Divljan appeared as writer and lead vocalist for most of the tracks.
 The EP was sold in about 200.000 copies.

 For the recording of the first album Kokan Popović, Zvuk Ulice drummer, became the new Idoli drummer.
 Odbrana i poslednji dani was released in early 1982.
 The album represents a conceptual effort dealing with an anthropological approach towards orthodoxy.
 Divljan beside guitar played piano and provided lead vocals for most of the tracks.
-Odbrana tour proved to be a success unlike the album which was sold in 50.000 copies which.
+Odbrana tour proved to be a success unlike the album which was sold in 50.000 copies.
 The record company considered a failure even though it was pronounced the best album and best album design of 1982.
 Foreign magazines also released positive critics and in 1985 "Džuboks" pronounced Odbrana i poslednji dani the best Yugoslav rock record of the 20th century.

 The next release was recorded in London with producer Bob Painter.
 Zdenko Kolar went to the army and was replaced by Branko Isaković.
 The sound was strictly commercial and proved to be the band's greatest success.
 For Čokolada Divljan did not put a lot of effort as he was preparing a university degree at the time.
 He wrote Radostan dan", "Vetar i zastave" and "Ja sam tu" (for which Divljan added a verse from Mišo Kovač track "Plakat će zora" written by Drago Britvić).

 After the Ljubljana show, on Čokolada tour, the band members had a quarrel which resulted in the breakup of Idoli.
 The last Idoli release was a soundtrack album for Šest dana juna movie for which Jugoton insisted to be released as an Idoli album.
 The entire soundtrack was written by Divljan (he considers this album his first solo release), while the rest of the band plus some guests recorded their parts.